-listen\event (self, callback, event=None, \\kwargs)

-Registers a callback for a specific event, or any event.
+listen\event (self, callback, event=None, \\kwargs) Registers a callback for a specific event, or any event.

-- callback Function to be invoked when the requested state change occurs.
-It must conform to the standard State Callback format documented here - event (optional) Name of the event to subscribe to.
+- callback Function to be invoked when the event is fired.
+It must conform to the standard Event Callback format documented here - event (optional) Name of the event to subscribe to.
 Can be a standard Home Assistant event such as service\registered or an arbitrary custom event such as "MODE\CHANGE".
 If no event is specified, listen\event() will subscribe to all events. - \\kwargs (optional) Zero or more keyword arguments.